qkzk/fm/development.md

 - [x] FIX: entering a virtual terminal with shell doesn't enable mouse support.
 - [x] FIX: Once a terminal application is opened in the same window, when left and exit, the screen isn't cleared.
   - [x] terminal should only be cleared when necessary (if we used the same window)
-  - [ ] refactor with a common method
 - [x] FIX: copy progress bar has wrong width
-- [ ] Walkdir::new in tree building instead of exploring by hand
-  - require to rewrite everything just to avoid testing depth myself.
-    Little to gain except for speed, it _should_ be much faster
 - [x] FIX: human size.
 Use 1 decimal place for files sizes 10.0.
 No decimal places otherwise. human size: 3.5G shouldn't be displayed as 3G.
 12.3G should still be displayed as 12G.
 See [eza](https://github.com/eza-community/eza/blob/main/src/output/render/size.rs#L79)
 - [x] FIX: human size should use decimals for size under 1024B.